qtranslate/qtranslate-xt/readme.txt

 == Changelog ==

+= 2.9.8.5 alpha =
+* more on option "Hide Content which is not available for the selected language"

 = 2.9.8.4 alpha =
 * .pot/.po files in order.
 Thanks to [Pedro Mendonça](https://github.com/pedro-mendonca) for an extensive discussion on the best way to proceed with translations.
 * added 500ms delay before page refresh after new tag insertion on wp-admin/edit-tags.php.